CS-SI/eodag/docs/add_collection.rst

         # ...
         CBERS4_AWFI_L2:
           # ...
-          # product-type configuration comes here
+          # collection configuration comes here
           # ...

-Then for each product-type listed under the ``products`` entry, you may specify default parameters that will be used when searching for products of this
+Then for each collection listed under the ``products`` entry, you may specify default parameters that will be used when searching for products of this
 collection: